RdvSpeakers/camping-des-speakers-website/content/speakers/maha_alsayasneh.md

 I also have a Ph.D. in optimizing the performance of multi-tier distributed systems.

-Currently, I am a Senior DevOps Engineer at ATOS.
-We are working on a Video analysis project based on dockerized microservice architecture.
+Currently, I am an Engineering Manager at Jellysmack.
+We are the global creator company that detects and develops the world’s most talented video creators.

 I love communicating and sharing knowledge ;) ( and of course sport;) )